 And a large number of individual patrons and well-wishers.

-Dakshayani is a law graduate from Pune university and later pursued her higher education from Tata Institute Of Social Sciences in Mumbai.
+Dakshayani is a law graduate from Pune university and later pursued Masters from Tata Institute Of Social Sciences in Mumbai.

-Dakshayani has multiple years of experience of working with not for profits and in her previous job, worked as CSR leader for a manufacturing company.
+Dakshayani has multiple years of experience of working with not for profits in the capacity of a CSR Manager, an HR coordinator and a teacher.

 Dakshayani is a trained Kirtankar (a traditional for of musical storytelling.)